Cloud Infrastructure for Reliable Live Streaming

 Outgoing streams work even if your connection fails.

-Geographic distribution minimizes latency to your encoder.
+Geographic distribution minimizes latency from your encoder.

 Automatic Recovery